metalfacesec/hours-of-operation-parser/README.md

 ## Running Tests
 Run the following command from the root of this directory

-`python3 -m unit test discover tests`
+`python3 -m unittest discover tests`

 ## Running Server Manually
 You can run the following command from the root of this repo to start the HTTP server: